obrassard/shc-extractor/readme.md

 * Ce projet n'est pas affilié au Gouvernement du Québec.
 * Cette application est destinée à des fins éducatives et ne fournit aucune garantie, y compris concernant la validation des données.
 * Cette application ne doit pas être utilisée pour recueillir des données personnelles sans le consentement du propriétaire des données.
+De plus, elle n'est pas destinée à des fins de vérifications des preuves de vaccination dans le cadre de l'application de la loi sur le passeport vaccinal au Québec. **Les commerçants doivent utiliser l'application officielle [VaxiCode Verif](https://www.quebec.ca/sante/problemes-de-sante/a-z/coronavirus-2019/deroulement-vaccination-contre-la-covid-19/passeport-de-vaccination-covid-19#c111311) pour valider les codes QR.**
+* Le développeur de cette application se détache de toute responsabilité lié à un usage illégal de l'application par une tierce personne.

 **EN :**

 * This project is not affiliated with the Government of Quebec.
 * This app is intended for educational purposes and do not provide any warranty of any kind including data validation.
-* This app cannot be used to collect personal data without the consent of the owner of the QR code data.
+* This application should not be used to collect personal data without the consent of the data owner.
+Furthermore, it cannot be used for verifying proof of vaccination in the context of the law on vaccination passports in the Province of Quebec. **Merchants must use the official application [VaxiCode Verif](https://www.quebec.ca/sante/problemes-de-sante/a-z/coronavirus-2019/deroulement-vaccination-contre-la-covid-19/passeport-de-vaccination-covid-19#c111311) to validate QR codes.**
-* This app is intended for educational purposes.
+* The developer of this application disclaims any responsibility for illegal use of the application by a third party.

 ---